jesseraypaulsen/portfolio/README.md

 - what about lifting the states from both Nav and Main up into App? maybe a better structure can start from this.

-- <span style="color:red">bug: if you refresh the page at any point after having selected a section from the menu, the content corresponding to the selected menu item is still displayed and the arrow points to the Home icon.</span>At the very least the arrow should reflect the selected section.
-Because the Refresh stays at the same URL, and the URL bar drives the main application logic through the Hash Router.
-Ie, React renders what the URL bar tells it to render.
-It renders different sections in Main.
-But the big arrow always starts at Home when the browser refreshes, indepedent of URL.
-So we need to set the big arrow's initial state to the state of the URL bar.

 - <span style="color:red">redesign the hero section</span>

 - <span style="color:red">animation for transitioning size of Main between nav selections</span>